hideyukiinada/maddiecnn/README.md

 256 pixel by 256 pixel JPEG.

 ## Classification criteria
-For each dog, if I can say with confidence that a dog is in the photo even if a part of the body or face is missing, the dog is considered present in the photo and marked as such.
+For each dog, if I can say with confidence that a dog is in the photo even if a part of the body or face is missing, then the dog is considered present in the photo and marked as such.

 ## Image file name convention
 Files are named using the following convention: